 My grandfather loved family, his community, his tribe.
 And being part of that tribe is a magnificent privilege.

 This is true online, too: when you find a culture and cause you can put your weight behind you feel less alone, you have purpose, and you become more optimistic about the future.
-This is definitely the vibe we’ve cultivated in our Authority forums.

 9. Work on a small bit of a large project everyday